Corelle Profile: April (1977)

-Rather than Pyrex Compatibles, Corning Ware Designer Casseroles and teapots co-ordinate with these initial Expressions patterns.
-In 1½ Qt & 2½ Qt sizes, the oval casseroles are comparable to certain French White shapes.
-Six cup P-104 teapots also were offered in all four patterns.
-The Corning Ware products were available about two years.
+Rather than Pyrex Compatibles, Corning Ware Designer Casseroles and P-104 teapots co-ordinate with the four initial Expressions patterns.
+The Corning Ware products remained about two years.

 April dinner plate.

-A second type of Centura cup exists in all four patterns in this grouping.
+A second type of Centura cup exists in all four initial Expressions patterns.
 It holds 7 oz, and its shape is borrowed from Centura Tableware.
-It might be from the test marketing phase that occurred prior to the official launch of Expressions.
+It might be from the test marketing phase that preceded the official launch of the Expressions product line.

 (Photo: Meadow with an atypical cup style, made of Centura.)